shahzaneer/Data-Structures-and-Algorithms/README.md

 - This repository includes all the Data Structures and Algorithms I have explored till Date!

 # What are Data Structures?
-- The structures which are sused to store data effectively and efficiently are known as Data Structures.
+- The structures which are used to store data effectively and efficiently are known as Data Structures.
 # What is Algorithm?
 - Step by Step solution to a proposed problem is known as an Algorithm.
 # Why DSA?